 Are rose hip oil and rose hip seed oil the same thing?

 “They are the same thing and are harvested from the seeds of rose bushes.
 They are known for being rich in vitamins, antioxidants and essential fatty acids like omega-3 (linolenic acid) and omega-6 (linoleic acid),” explains Dr. Khetarpal.

 Benefits of rose hip oil

 Dr. Khetarpal says that if used correctly, rose hip oil can be combined with your skin regimen to enhance results.
 It can be used one or two times daily.
 Some of the reported rose hip oil benefits for your skin include:

 Contains helpful nutrients

 “Rose hip oil is rich in vitamins A, C, E and essential fatty acids.
-These fatty acids are anti-inflammatory and can improve signs of aging, pigmentation and moisturize the skin,” says Dr. Khetarpal.
+These fatty acids are anti-inflammatory and can improve signs of aging, pigmentation and moisturize the skin,” she says.

 Can calm inflammation and help minimize fine lines

 Is rose hip oil good for acne?
-According to Dr. Khetarpal, since it’s nutrient-rich, rose hip oil can help improve inflammatory acne and clear up acne scars.
-It can be used on your face and body, and you can find rose hip oil formulas that are non-comedogenic (won’t clog your pores).
+According to Dr. Khetarpal, as it’s nutrient-rich, rose hip oil can help improve inflammatory acne and clear up acne scars.
+It can be used on your face and body, and you can find rose hip oil formulas that are noncomedogenic (won’t clog your pores).